jimz011/homekit-infused/docs/addons-v4/view-selector.md

 The view selector works by leveraging multiple views as pages.
 You must add the view_selector to every view that you want the view_selector to show on.
 #### Note: When adding view_selector to your view, that view will be removed from the main menu!
 You can re-add views to your menu by adding `show_in_menu: true`.
 It is advised to only use one of the views that belong to a view_selector group in the main menu (but this is completely up to you).
+#### Tip: It is suggested that you set a title with the same name for each view (since by default the view title is the object name unless you specify one manually).
+See example below.

 | Name | Required | Default | Description |
 |----------------------------------|-------------|----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|